US will pay for companies to bring supply chains home from China: Kudlow

 COVID-19 has highlighted the problem of relying too heavily on one country for production

-The Trump administration is willing to pay for U.S. companies to uproot their supply chains and bring them home from China, according to President Trump’s top economic adviser.
+The Trump administration is willing to pay for U.S. companies to uproot their supply chains and bring them home from China, according to the president's top economic adviser.

 Continue Reading Below